zaferertas/news-app/README.md

 =========================================================================

 The app lists news fetched from the Google News repository, showing them in master/detail views in MVVM arquitecture.

-The data is saved and retrieved to local database in order to view them even though network is unavailable
+The data is saved and retrieved to local database in order to view them even though the network is unavailable

 ## Libraries used